Amsterdam (2022 film): Plot

 While Burt attempts to contact the general, Irma visits him at his medical practice.
 She says that she was attacked and her wrist broken while trying to bring him the autopsy report, and the attacker took the paper from her.
 After resetting her wrist, Burt kisses Irma.
 Meanwhile, Harold and Valerie notice that the hitman, Tarim Milfax, has been watching the house.
 They follow him to a forced sterilization clinic owned by an organization known as the "Committee of the Five".
 After a fight with Milfax, Harold and Valerie reunite with Burt.
 Valerie takes them to the Waldorf Astoria New York.
 There, they meet Paul Canterbury and Henry Norcross, Valerie's benefactors from Amsterdam.
 They are secretly spies in the intelligence community.
 The Committee of the Five is a cabal in the US with ties to Germany and plans to overthrow the American government.
 Dillenbeck can help foil their plot.

 The trio meets with Dillenbeck, who is offered a large sum of money from a man on behalf of an unnamed benefactor to deliver a speech advocating for veterans to forcibly remove U.S. President Franklin D. Roosevelt and install Dillenbeck as a puppet dictator instead.
 Dillenbeck agrees to help the trio foil the plot and to speak at a veterans reunion gala that Burt and Harold are hosting to draw out whoever is behind the plot.

-At the gala, Dillenbeck reads his speech instead of the one he was paid to read.
+At the gala, Tom introduces Dillenbeck to the industrial leaders Nevins, Belport and Jeffers.
+Burt realises that they actually want Dillenbeck to become the fifth member of their cabal.
+Dillenbeck reads his speech instead of the one he was paid to read.
 Milfax tries to shoot him, but Harold, Valerie, and Burt stop him in time.
 Milfax is arrested and the Committee of the Five is revealed to be four industry leaders, including Tom.
 They intended to turn the United States into a fascist country.

 Tom and the other leaders are arrested by the police, but do not stay in jail long, and expose Dillenbeck in the press following their release.
 Dillenbeck testifies about the incident to Congress.
 Harold and Valerie leave the country since they cannot be together in the United States.
 Burt wishes them farewell, planning to reopen his medical practice and pursue a relationship with Irma.